wmorgan/dcos-docs/README.md

 ## Contributing

-Contribute to the documentation by using one of these options:

-* Create a GitHub issue with a suggestion for a tutorial (for example: I'd like to see a tutorial on Apache Kafka).
-* Update or write a new doc yourself by following the [Contributing Guidelines](CONTRIBUTING.md).
+Contribute to the documentation by following the [Contributing Guidelines](CONTRIBUTING.md).

 ## License and Authors